-Describe how the project will be controlled, managed and delivered if using these arrangements Scheme will be delivered by Project Team as follows:
+Describe how the project will be controlled, managed and delivered if using these arrangements

+Scheme will be delivered by Project Team as follows:

-- Client for the Project is Birmingham City Council, Education Infrastructure. - Project Manager, Design Services, Cost Management, contract Administration and Principal Designer services will be provided by Acivico. - End User will be Baskerville School, Harborne, Birmingham - Project will be managed by personnel identified above and End User throughout the duration of the project development and delivery to ensure that project deliverables are achieved. - Regular 2 4 weekly meetings held with Project Team including client and end user - Programme monitored and developed to ensure that required timescales are achieved. - Scheme costs assessed, developed and monitored
+- Client for the Project is the Education Infrastructure Team, Birmingham City Council - Project Manager, Design Services, Cost Management, contract Administration and Principal Designer services will be provided by Acivico. - End User will be The Pines School, Stockland Green Birmingham - Project will be managed by personnel identified above and End User throughout the duration of the project development and delivery to ensure that project deliverables are achieved - Regular 2 4 weekly meetings held with Project Team including client and end user - Programme monitored and developed to ensure that required timescales are achieved. - Scheme costs assessed, developed and monitored